redsoxfan0219/portfolio/content/en/docs/guides/commandlineintro/index.md

 toc: true
 ---

-This guide is intended for technical writers who have no or limited experience with the command line.
+Are you a technical writer who wants to learn the command line?
+This guide is for you.

 Windows, Mac, and Linux computers have slightly different command line interfaces (CLIs).
 Below, I include separate instructions for all three.
 After reading the first two sections, skip to the instructions  that apply to the system you're using.

 Note: for Linux, I base my instructions on the Ubuntu distribution.
-There may be minor differences for you if are using a different distribution.
+You may encounter minor differences if are using a different distribution.

 ## What Is the Command Line?